jon-hanson/parsecj/README.md

 ```

 **Notes**
-* The expression language is recursive.
+* The expression language is recursive - `expr` refers to `binOpExpr` which refers to `expr`.
 Since Java doesn't allow us to define a mutually recursive set of variables, we have to break the circularity by making the `expr` a `Parser.Ref`, which gets declared at the beginning and initalised at the end. `Ref` implements the `Parser` interface, hence it can be used as a parser.
-* In some cases Java's type inference isn't clever enough to infer the types of expressions - the four operator parsers comprising `binOp` for instance.
+* In some cases Java's type inference can't infer the types of expressions - the four operator parsers comprising `binOp` for instance.
 Here we have to provide the compiler with a type hint to allow the expression to compile - `Combinators.<Character, BinaryOperator<Double>>retn`).
 * We add the `eof` parser, which succeeds if it encounters the end of the input, to bookend the `expr` parser.
 This ensures the parser does not incorrectly parse malformed inputs which begin with a valid expression, such as `(1+2)Z`.